 The application process is opaque and onerous (given a choice of the two, I’d rather see it changed than the cost reduced) but there are many things you can do to improve your chances of success:

 1. Be absolutely sure that going to the U.S. is the right thing to do.
 I’m a total sucker for that country.
 I’m in thrall to the cinematic romance of it, of its mythology; the Pacific Highway, the colours of a New England autumn, the view from the Griffith Observatory.
 But that doesn’t mean I should try and work there, when there are many thousands of bands who live there who no one will care about if they pitch up at The Casbah in San Diego on a Tuesday night, never mind one from the UK.
 I did it once and seven people turned up.
-We could choose to tour Eastern Europe instead, but let’s be honest with ourselves; we’re not driven by a longing to eat kalduny at a roadside cafe on the E95 between Belarus and the Ukraine in the same way we romanticise a pastrami sandwich in Katz’s Deli, right?
+We could choose to tour Eastern Europe instead, but let’s be honest with ourselves; we’re not driven by a longing to eat kalduny at a roadside cafe on the E95 between Belarus and the Ukraine in the same way we romanticise a sandwich in Katz’s Deli, right?

 2. Be really, really sure.
 It’s an enormous country, it’s very far away, and it’s the toughest market in the world to break.
 Your chances are incredibly small.
 Run a budget.
 If there’s a deficit, how will you make it up?
 If you can, is it worth going?
 Is there enough interest in you there to justify it?
 You’re a small business and like any small business you need to make smart decisions.
-You don’t start making kids’ toys and go from selling them to your neighbours to exporting them to Japan in enormous quantities within the first three months.
+You don’t start making kids’ toys and go from selling them to your neighbours to exporting them to Asia in enormous quantities within the first three months.
 Go to the U.S. when you think there’s a reason to go.
 Go when you can afford it, or when you can’t afford not to.
 Why not tour Europe instead?
 It’s closer, there are no Visa costs and the production standards in their small venues are generally far better

 4. Prepare well in advance.
 Months in advance.
 You’ll pay more for a ‘premium service’ if you leave it to the last minute, same as you will if you buy a train ticket from London to Glasgow on the day of travel.
 I appreciate that’s not always possible.
 Bear in mind there’s always a backlog around SxSW due to the volume of applications.
 Artists are allowed to play an official SxSW show without a Visa, on the Visa Waiver program that SxSW have negotiated, but few UK bands are going want to spend thousands of pounds to fly in, play one show, then leave.
 Almost all want to do other shows in town and perhaps outside of Austin, to maximise their time there.
 U.S. Immigration staff have got better at catching people.
 They can Google your band name and see your tour dates like anyone else

 5. You’ll need to present a very strong case.
-It’s important to remember – and this seems to be totally lost on those who’re arguing for a better deal – UK bands aren’t being singled out by the U.S. Government.
+It’s important to remember – and this seems to be lost on those who’re arguing for a better deal – UK bands aren’t being singled out by the U.S. Government.
 There’s no conspiracy against bands; bands are just people doing a job, like graphic designers, doctors and scaffolders, and like them, bands need to prove the work they do can’t be done by a U.S. National.
 Don’t take it personally if your application is rejected

 6. You should know that the burden of proof for a solo artist (like any solo worker doing any job) is higher than for a group.
 A solo artist has to convince U.S. Immigration that they are ‘extraordinarily talented”.
 A group only needs to prove that it is “exceptionally talented”.
 All need to prove that their talent has been sustained for an unspecified period of time, so the more print and online reviews and features you can produce to support your case, and the further back in time they stretch, the better your chances.
 And your chances will be further enhanced by letters of recommendation from prominent people in the music industry who can vouch for you, and your exceptional/extraordinary talent.
 Your Visa Agent will be able to advise you when your case is strong enough